ClimateMind/climatemind-backend/docs/contribute/installation.md

 Note that you need to wait a bit after the new containers are created.
 {% endhint %}

-By checking logs you can see if is it ready or not.
+By checking logs you can see if it is ready.

 * In `webapp` container's log you should see `You can now view climatemind-frontend in the browser.` after compiling.
 * In `api` container's log search for `Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)` after `sleeping entrypoint`